RenderKit/ospray/doc/api.md

 #### Orthographic Camera

-The orthographic camera implements a simple camera with orthographic projection, without support for depth of field or motion blur.
+The orthographic camera implements a simple camera with orthographic projection, without support for depth.
 It is created by passing the type string  "`orthographic`" to `ospNewCamera`.
-In addition to the [general parameters](#cameras) understood by all cameras the orthographic camera supports the following special
+In addition to the [general parameters](#cameras) understood by all cameras the orthographic camera supports the following special parameters:
-parameters:

   Type   Name    Description
   ------ ------- ------------------------------------------------------------